 Communicating with customers about a product phase-out is one of the most important steps in the end-of-life process.
 And, it’s a step many organizations get wrong.
 You want to give your customers plenty of warning.
 Please don’t make them feel like the tool they’re using is being suddenly ripped out from under them.

 You’ll also want to have alternative solutions to suggest to these users.
 Perhaps a swap or perhaps a newer and more robust alternative you’ve since developed.

 Depending on the size of your organization and your user base, it may make sense to establish formalized policies for end-of-life products.
 These can help set expectations for customers.
 Cisco, for example, went so far as to create an end of product lifecycle policy.

 9. Coordinate with your marketing team.

-You should also sit down with your marketing team and review marketing materials and messages.
-You want to see where the product you’re about to end-of-life appears, and how you can update those materials with other, more relevant solutions.
+It would help if you also sat down with your marketing team and review marketing materials and messages.
+You want to see where the product you’re about to end-of-life appears and how you can update those materials with other, more relevant solutions.

 10. Consider where the freed-up resources should be reallocated.

 Now that you have a sunsetting plan, you can start preparing to redeploy the resources and budget you will free up.
 Perhaps it may be a good time to cull technical debt by allocating some development cycles to refactoring efforts.